EPSB.ca » Our Division » Topics of Interest » Anti-racism, Reconciliation and Equity

 ANTI-RACISM, RECONCILIATION AND EQUITY COMMITTEES

-• Equity Advisory Committee: Membership reflects the diversity of our city and the voice of families and members of the community.
+• Equity Advisory Committee: This group reflects the diversity of our city through the voices of families and community members who provide insights on initiatives created under the action plan.

-• Anti-racism, Reconciliation and Equity Steering Committee: This internal group reflects leadership, experience, diversity and expertise across the Division.
+• Anti-racism, Reconciliation and Equity Steering Committee: This internal group reflects leadership, experience, diversity and expertise across the Division and provides overarching guidance on advancing the action plan.

-• Anti-racism, Reconciliation and Equity Principal Committee: This group of principals works directly with the steering committee to help implement the action plan.
+• Anti-racism, Reconciliation and Equity Principal Committee: This group of principals works directly with the steering committee to help plan, develop and carry out the action plan in schools.

-The Anti-racism and Equity Action Plan Year One Update outlines the actions the Division has taken in the 2021–22 school year to support anti-racism, reconciliation and equity in schools and the community.
+The Anti-racism, Reconciliation and Equity Action Plan Year Two Update outlines the actions the Division has taken in the 2022–23 school year to support anti-racism, reconciliation and equity in schools and the community.

-Our work is focused on three key areas identified in the Anti-racism and Equity Action Plan: support for schools, human resource practices and student demographic data.
+Our work is focused on three key areas identified in the Anti-racism, Reconciliation and Equity Action Plan: support for schools, human resource practices and student demographic data.

 SUPPORT FOR SCHOOLS